ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 All libraries must be installed.

+You don't need to install the C++ runtime.

 After installation, you can do:

 `apt-cache search "omlib-.*"`

 and look for a `Modelica-4.0` library.
-If you see it, then the next steps should work:
+If you see it, then the next steps should work.

 ### Running the Simulation